sam77Y011/sam-OS/rootfs info/README.md

 - **Purpose:** Lightweight and Fast operating system built on Arch Linux principles.

 ## Contents
-- `packages-list` → A list of installed packages included in the rootfs info.
+- `packages-list` → A list of installed packages included in the rootfs.
 - Additional notes and metadata about the rootfs build process.

 ## Notes